Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Ole Miss vs. Tennessee College Football Odds, Plays and Insights

-The No. 13 Ole Miss Rebels (4-1, 0-0 SEC), who have college football's fourth-ranked scoring offense, take on the Tennessee Volunteers (4-2, 0-0 SEC) and their seventh-ranked scoring offense on Saturday, October 16, 2021.
-The Rebels are 3-point favorites.
-The contest's over/under is set at 79.
+The No. 13 Ole Miss Rebels (4-1, 0-0 SEC) are 3-point favorites on the road at Neyland Stadium against the Tennessee Volunteers (4-2, 0-0 SEC) on Saturday, October 16, 2021.
+Both squads have dynamic rushing attacks, with the Rebels fifth in rushing yards per game, and the Volunteers sixth.
+A total of 80 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.